 Charlotte Ikels’s book The Return of the God of Wealth gives a comprehensive picture of Guangzhou in the late 1980s and early 1990s as a city undergoing a massive shift from ubiquitous state control to the workings of the free market, a city in which the springing up of skyscrapers, commonplace today, was just beginning.
 The Guangzhou of today is only intermittently visible in her book, not because of any failings on her part, but because Guangzhou has changed so precipitously in the last two decades.

-This is globalization as experienced by the majority of the world’s people.
 This first impression of Guangzhou as a glittering modern city gives way to some extent upon gazing at the city more closely.
 Particularly in the neighborhoods portrayed in this book, such as Xiaobei, a different picture emerges.
 One still sees a lively city of bright lights and neon, but also a remarkable tableau closer to the ground: beggars seeking alms to the sound of Koranic chanting emanating from their boom boxes; Hui Muslim money changers holding wads of U.S. dollars; Arabs smoking water pipes and sipping mint tea after hours in sidewalk cafés; and perambulating Africans, outnumbering the Chinese on the street, out and about and celebrating at 2 a.m.
 Guangzhou, at least in these areas, appears to be a world city rather than a Chinese city.
 As more than one Chinese have reported to us in Xiaobei, “I feel like I’m a foreigner here!”

 Ikels’s 1990s portrayal of an area of Guangzhou quite close to those portrayed in this book is remarkable for another reason: no foreigners appear in her book.
 Guangzhou began fully opening up to foreigners only in the late 1990s and early 2000s, with Guangdong Province’s economic development and China’s entry into the World Trade Organization.
 Chinese population statistics, however incomplete they may be today, did not even include foreigners until 2010.
 Ikels mentioned no foreigners because their number was negligible in the early 1990s; today no book purporting to fully discuss Guangzhou could neglect them.